WesleyVitor/WesleyVitor/README.md

 ### Hi there 👋

 - 🚀 Software Developer focus on Javascript
-- 🌱 I’m currently learning Typescript, Prisma and Docker
+- 🌱 I’m currently learning Python, Django and Docker
-- 💬 Ask me about Javascript and ReactJS